Learning Safely Without Knowing the World:COMPASS-Hedge: Experimental Evaluation Future Work

-We introduced \textsc{Compass-Hedge}, a single algorithm that reconciles three objectives that are usually treated separately: \emph{baseline safety}, \emph{worst-case robustness}, and \emph{stochastic adaptivity}.
-Our guarantees show that one can simultaneously maintain $O(1)$ regret relative to a trusted benchmark, achieve minimax-optimal $O(\sqrt{T})$ adversarial regret, and obtain instance-dependent stochastic rates.
-Empirically, our financial experiments conceptually support this picture: \textsc{Compass-Hedge} exploits benign regimes to track strong experts, yet reliably falls back to the benchmark when conditions become volatile.\\ \textbf{Future work.} A natural next step is to tighten the remaining polylogarithmic factors and to understand the fundamental ``price of protection'': are the extra $\log$-overheads inherent to safety, or artifacts of our restart analysis?
-More broadly, extending comparator-safe adaptivity beyond expert problems---to linear bandits, structured action spaces, and reinforcement learning---is a promising direction for building richer sequential decision multi-agent systems.
+\paragraph{Future Work.} We introduced \textsc{Compass-Hedge}, a single parameter-free algorithm unifying \emph{baseline safety}, \emph{worst-case robustness}, and \emph{stochastic adaptivity}.
+Its bounds are nearly optimal up to polylogarithmic factors, leaving open whether these overheads are inherent or artifacts of our restart method.
+We discuss this in Appendix~\ref{app:price-of-protection}; Appendix~\ref{app:adaptive-adversaries} explains the extension to stronger adaptive adversaries.
+Extending comparator-safe adaptivity beyond experts---to linear bandits, structured action spaces, and reinforcement learning---is a promising direction for safer sequential decision-making.